 Citywide Auditions is a citywide audition event organized by ATX Theatre for actors in Austin.
 It is not a typical casting call but an event that brings together the city’s performers, producers, directors, and theater companies.
 Participants can present themselves to multiple theater companies at once, making the audition process more efficient for finding roles.
 The Citywide Auditions format is popular in the U.S., as similar events are held in major theatrical hubs nationwide, helping actors and theaters connect more quickly and conveniently.

-The ATX Theatre Citywide Auditions logo creates an association with the theatrical scene of Austin, Texas.
+The ATX Theatre Citywide Auditions logo evokes the theatrical scene in Austin, Texas.
 It maintains the overall ATX Theatre design style, preserving its recognizable elements while adding a sense of movement related to auditions, talent searches, and opportunities in the theater industry.

-The core of the design is the original ATX Theatre logo, with an additional section featuring the Citywide Auditions text, emphasizing the event’s main focus—open auditions that unite actors and directors.
+The core of the design is the original ATX Theatre logo, with an additional section featuring the Citywide Auditions text to emphasize the event’s main focus.
+These open auditions unite actors and directors.